QuasarApp/CQtDeployer/docs/en/ExtraFiles.md

 ## Packages
 extraData and extraDataOut options have support to work with packages.
 See the packaging [page](Pacakges.md) to get more information about packages.

 Sometimes we need to create a multipackages application.
-For example create a installer for clinet-server application with the client and server applications.
+For example create a installer for client-server application with the client and server applications.
 The client and server have a own default configuration files.
-We add cinfig files using the extraData option.
+We add config files using the extraData option.

-For create a big distributon i recomends use the [confFile](DeployConfigFile.md).
+For create a big distribution i recommend use the [confFile](DeployConfigFile.md).

 ## Example multipacking application.